dotnet/corert/samples/NativeLibrary/README.md

 myFunc MyImport =  symLoad(handle, funcName);
 ```

-where funcName is a string that contains the name of the entrypoint value defined in the NativeCallable field.
+where funcName is a string that contains the name of the entrypoint value defined in the UnmanagedCallersOnly field.
 The last thing to do is to actually call the method we have imported.

 ```c